ev3dev/console-runner/doc/console-runner.rst

     (with or without the "SIG" prefix) or the signal number.
 The default is to use `SIGTERM` when this option is omitted.

+**-g**, **--group**
+    When set, the signal will be sent to all processes in the process group of the running program instead of just the program itself.

 **-h**, **--help**
     Print a help message and exit.